Aaron-Bopp/TIM/00_Meta/Personal/Journal.md

 Everything is a lie.
 Everthing is true

 pain
-%%Looking back now this just reads as [[over-stimulation]] 2021/12/12 I was in the middle of the one act at the time%%
+%%Looking back now this just reads as [[over-stimulation]] I was in the middle of the one act at the time - 2021/12/12 %%

 ## June